zdillondavidson/CSC212ArrayLists/README.md

 There are TODOErr methods in:

 Start with ``FixedSizeList``.
-- (2) ``src/main/java/edu/smith/cs/csc212/adtr/real/FixedSizeList.java``
+- (6) ``src/main/java/edu/smith/cs/csc212/adtr/real/FixedSizeList.java``
+- The challenges here are removeIndex (need to slide elements to the left) and addIndex (need to slide elements to the right).

-Then, work to complete ``GrowableList`` which is an ArrayList implementation based on ``FixedSizeList`` but it needs a resizeArray method to be completed.
+Then, work to complete ``GrowableList`` which is an ArrayList implementation based on ``FixedSizeList`` (literally most of the methods are exactly the same) but it needs a resizeArray method to be completed.
 - (4) ``src/main/java/edu/smith/cs/csc212/adtr/real/GrowableList.java``

-Then, work on ``SinglyLinkedList``: This will be very hard if you are unwilling to draw pictures.
+Then, work on ``SinglyLinkedList``: This will be very hard if you do not draw pictures.
 - (9) ``src/main/java/edu/smith/cs/csc212/adtr/real/SinglyLinkedList.java``

-Then, work on ``DoublyLinkedList``: Some methods will be just like SinglyLinkedList (front methods) and some will be very different.
+Then, work on ``DoublyLinkedList``: Some methods will be just like SinglyLinkedList (e.g., front methods) and some will be very different.
 - (12) ``src/main/java/edu/smith/cs/csc212/adtr/real/DoublyLinkedList.java``

 Then, work on ``ChunkyArrayList``: This data structure is very different from the others, because it uses GrowableList and FixedSizeList to make another.